Update

 This blog was written by James Canavan, Intern with Oxfam Novib

 During the latest Wellbeing Economy conference held in Copenhagen last month, two standout sessions organised and featuring Oxfam colleagues involved in the Fair Tax Monitor delved into the topics of renouncing green extractivism in Europe’s energy transition and the role of tax as a tool for the green transition.
-While not necessarily directly linked with one another, the sessions united on the goal of enabling the just transition.
-In the session on green extraction in Europe’s energy transition, the speakers delved into the structures being created by the EU to limit the social and environmental impact of the transition at its source of extraction and throughout the supply chain.
-Conversely, the session held on tax as a tool of green transition took a more systemic approach to exploring how future tax policies can play a role in preventing and limiting extraction and emissions from industry.
+The sessions united on the goal of enabling the just transition.
+In the session on green extraction and Europe’s energy transition, the speakers delved into the structures being created by the EU to limit the social and environmental impact of the transition at the source of extraction and throughout the supply chain.
+Conversely, the session held on tax as a tool of green transition took a systemic approach to exploring how tax policies can play a role in limiting extraction and emissions from industry as well as addressing economic and climate inequality.
 In exploring how these sessions can build off each other, we’ll look at the key themes of each.

 Economically, while extractive industries can boost national revenues through taxes, royalties, licenses and fees, the benefits are unevenly distributed.
 Local communities often see little gain and royalties from the extraction, with profits diverted by corruption and weak governance, perpetuating poverty and underdevelopment.
 These impacts underpin the need for new sustainable and ethical extraction practices to ensure Europe’s energy transition benefits do not come at the expense of vulnerable communities and environments.